Welcome to today's edition of the Rush 24-7 podcast.

 A friend of mine sent me a note last night.

-A friend tells me that his his father's biggest fear was every night dreading a phone call from a patient threatening suicide.
+A friend tells me that his father's biggest fear was every night dreading a phone call from a patient threatening suicide.

-Um dealing with people that that needed to be committed and oftentimes would refuse to be, and it was uh it was a very, very pressure-packed existence.
+The biggest fear that he dealt with because he was dealing with people that needed to be committed and oftentimes would refuse to be.

 You know, Shakespeare said brevity is the soul of wit.